← All posts

 • Systems design, a meaningful block for mid-level and up.
 Committees over-index on it for senior roles.
 Practice defining the problem before designing, since that's the dimension that separates strong answers now.

 • Behavioral and leadership, more than candidates give it.
 This is where Leadership and Googleyness are scored, and it's frequently the difference between a hire and a no-hire among technically strong candidates.
 Prepare specific stories that show emergent leadership, navigating ambiguity, and working across teams.
 Practicing these out loud, ideally in a realistic mock setting like Four-Leaf's AI mock interviews, builds the fluency that reads as confidence in the room and as clear signal in the write-up.
+We compared the best mock interview platforms by role and price if you want to weigh the options before committing to one.

 • Your own narrative, an underrated block.
 The recruiter screen and team match both reward a candidate who can describe their scope, their growth, and what they want to work on.
 This costs little to prepare and pays off at the stages bookending the loop.